 Later on he played Dr. David Kibner in Invasion of the Body Snatchers, as Dr. Jekyll and Mr. Hyde in The Pagemaster and as Mustapha Mond in Aldous Huxley’s Brave New World..
 He also did occasional work as a voice actor in animated feature films, including the character of Galvatron in The Transformers: The Movie in 1986.

-Among other audio productions where he has intervened are the narration of the English version of the Sega Dreamcast game Seaman, the promotion of Y2K educational films, and a series of voiceovers for the computer game Civilization IV.
-He is also known for the TV series Next Wave where he interviewed people about technology and for being the host of the documentary film The Once and Future Griffith Observatory, running in the Leonard Nimoy Event Horizon Theater.
+Among other audio productions where he intervened in the narration of the English version of the Sega Dreamcast game Seaman, the promotion of Y2K educational films, and a series of voiceovers for the computer game Civilization IV.
+He was also known for the TV series Next Wave where he interviewed people about technology and for being the host of the documentary film The Once and Future Griffith Observatory, running in the Leonard Nimoy Event Horizon Theater.